History Tour in Sedona

-Use this page as a starting point for a Sedona walking tour, a free self-guided route, or the Roamee app for Sedona.
+Use this page as a starting point for a Sedona walking tour, a free route, or the Roamee app for Sedona.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Start trails early morning to avoid afternoon heat and crowds.
 Cathedral Rock trail is steep — bring water and wear proper hiking shoes.